Shntd2/Telegram-News-Aggregator/README.md

 To use it:
 1. Push /start command
-2. Select preferred time zone from provided options (Available time zones are located in `specific_timezones.py`)
+2. Select preferred time zone from provided options (available time zones are located in `specific_timezones.py`)
 3. Subscription is activated

-Bots available commands:
+Bots commands:
 * `/start` - activate the subscription
 * `/stop` - deactivate the subscription
 * `/bot_description` - about bot